Located on the Upper West Side, this narrow strip of parkland makes you think you've left the city!

 Designed in 1873 by Central Park's Frederick Law Olmsted, who is responsible for many NY parks, Riverside Park boasts a variety of different landscapes, from colorful flower gardens to rocky precipices.

 Originally, the park stretched only to 125th Street.
 Its construction prompted the building of many mansions along the drive that traversed the park, and soon a number of memorials appeared there as well.
-Before long, the park was extended an additional 33 blocks, and in the 1930s,
+Before long, the park was extended an additional 33 blocks, and in the 1930s, it was widened westward with the addition of 148 acres, ball fields, an esplanade, and a marina.

 Waterfront